uw-waddellt15/didactic-garbanzo/rules.md

 ## How we will back up each other to ensure that deadlines are not missed
+  Communicate regarding all individual teammate's schedules to organize the work so that deadlines are not missed.
+When one team member is exceptionally busy other team mates can communicate to cover for them.

 ## Add any other rules that your team establishes to help each other work effectively together